dj-stripe/dj-stripe/docs/reference/settings.md

 migration of an app you can specify the migration name to depend on here.
 For example:
 "0003_here_the_subscriber_model_was_added"

-## DJSTRIPE_WEBHOOK_URL (=r"^webhook/$")

-!!! warning

-    This setting is deprecated and will be removed in dj-stripe 2.9.

-This is where you can tell Stripe to send webhook responses.
-You can set this to what you want to prevent unnecessary hijinks from unfriendly people.

-As this is embedded in the URLConf, this must be a resolvable regular expression.

 ## DJSTRIPE_WEBHOOK_VALIDATION= (="verify_signature")

 This setting controls which type of validation is done on webhooks.
 Value can be